Health Benefits of Increasing Plant Based Foods

 Understanding a Plant-based diet is about including Fresher, Vegetables, Fruit, Seeds & Nuts into your daily diet.
 Not to replace animal protein with manufactured plant-based ?? protein.
 It is only by increasing your intake of Vegetables, Fruit, Seeds & Nuts that you will reap the Health Benefits.

-Increasing the consumption of plant-based foods is beneficial for helping both children and adults increase their nutrient intake, while lowering excess or “empty calorie” intake.
+Increasing the consumption of plant-based foods, including fresher, vegetables, fruit, nuts and seeds into your diet, is beneficial for helping both children and adults increase their nutrient intake, while lowering excess or “empty calorie” intake.
 It’s been shown that plant-based diets (similar to vegetarian diets in many ways) offer protection against coronary heart diseases, metabolic syndrome risk factors, some cancers, obesity, hypertension, type-2 diabetes and cardiovascular mortality.

 Eating more plant -based foods, such as veggies and fresh fruit, in place of foods for example: Processed meats and packaged products has been found to be one of the most valuable ways of treating obesity and reversing the growing obesity and cancer epidemic.

 While this is a good reason to go plant-based — considering two out of every three Australian adults, and one out every three children are now overweight or obese — these are excellent reasons to eat more plant-based foods.
 It is also an excellent way of lowering your carbon footprint, spending less on groceries overall, supporting organic agriculture, reducing your risk for most chronic diseases, and much more.